-On another hand I’ve met nurses who become travel nurses to move to a new city permanently but just want to bring in extra money for the first few months.
+On another hand, I’ve met nurses who become travel nurses to move to a new city permanently but just want to bring in extra money for the first few months.
 Again, nothing wrong with this either except why not take advantage of traveling at this stage in your life?!
 Perhaps you sign one or two contracts in the same city and in between assignments you get out and travel!
-When you make the switch to permanent staff, that’s when time for responsibility comes in.
+When you make the switch to permanent staff, that’s when the time for responsibility comes in.
 So take advantage of being able to travel while you’re a travel nurse.

 You see, I’m a big advocate of preventing nurse burnout and the way I choose to do so is by traveling!
 Getting out of the hospital, away from work responsibility, and discovering the world.
 And that is what I encourage other nurses to do!
 So below you’ll find three reasons why you should actually take advantage of the “travel” aspect of travel nursing.

 Need a bit more help when it comes to planning your travels?
 For inspiration and guidance why not check out my “8 Day Vacay” series?
 Aimed to help nurses get away from the hospital (with no need to take PTO) and go on an 8-day vacation!
 If you’re currently on assignment and can’t travel right now, read 5 Ways to Cope As a Travel Nurse When You Can’t Travel.